ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 + x(n-2) * b_n * a_1
 ```

-Transfer function can be constructed from this output.
+Transfer function can be constructed from the output above.
 But I'll skip it for now.

 Stability condition: